MicrosoftDocs/windows-dev-docs/windows-apps-src/apps-for-education/take-a-test-api.md

 <span id="close"/>
 ### close(boolean restart)
 Closes the browser and unlocks the device.
+In Windows 10, version 1607, the device must be locked down initially.
+In later versions, this method closes the browser regardless of whether the device is locked down.

 **Syntax**
 `browser.security.close(restart);`